-In contrast to the foyer, the auditorium has a more intimate feel.
-The gold-leaf ceiling glows like a setting sun, an effect created by grazing it with lanterns from the technical gallery.
-Fibre optic points above the seating provide sparkle, while keeping potentially noisy lamps and transformers outside the acoustic box.
-The balcony fronts have a series of linear glowing slots – LEDs behind rose colour-corrected glass.
-Each can be individually controlled, allowing the house lighting to be dramatically modulated before a performance.
+Arrival into the acoustically perfect auditorium is a striking experience.
+The gold-leaf ceiling glows like a setting sun, an effect we created by grazing it with lanterns from the technical gallery.
+Clustered fibre optic points with remote illuminators provide both practical light and sparkle, without any potentially disruptive noise.
+At the balcony fronts a series of linear glowing slots are covered with rose colour-corrected glass, suggesting the sparkle of light from a chandelier - but without a chandelier being present.
+Each of these elements is individually controlled, allowing the house lighting to be dramatically modulated before and during performances.

-A special element of the project was the orchestral rehearsal room five storeys below ground level, where lack of daylight was an issue.
-The design creates a sense of daylight filtering in from a clerestory, achieved using concealed linear fluorescent sources.
+A special element of the project was the orchestral rehearsal room, located five stories below ground level.
+To create a sense of daylight for this space, we concealed sources that mimic the effect of light filtering in from a clerestory.